How to Upload an Adobe Font to Your Squarespace Website (Step-by-Step Guide)

 HTML head tag and CSS for selected font

-Step 3: Add the Adobe font to your Squarespace website via Code Injection panel
+Step 3: Add the Adobe font to your Squarespace website via the Code Injection panel

-Go to your website and click on Website > Pages > Website Tools > Code Injection
+Go to your website and click on Website > Pages > Custom Code > Code Injection

 Copy the contents of the gray bar (in the Adobe popup) into the Header box.